ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 essays, that he was going to apply for a special scholarship.
 That's why he was late.

-"Stillll, your teachers and fellow students feel disrespected," said Hero.
+"Still, your teachers and fellow students feel disrespected," said Hero.

 "I'm sorry about that," said Brent.